 , the biggest residential and business district of the city by day, and some of the best entertainment by night.
 Midtown is also where the urban Piedmont Park

 is located, a refreshing green lung perfect for a sunny day in the city.

-Buckhead district exudes all of the nostalgia and deep-south southern charm that visitors yearn for.
+exudes the nostalgia and southern charm that has earned Georgia its good reputation.
 Named after a tavern from the 19th century, Buckhead overflows with regal mansions on shaded avenues.
 Tourists come for the simple pleasure of touring the neighborhoods, or to shop and dine in style.
-A few of the most exclusive hotels in Atlanta are also in Buckhead.
+A few of the most exclusive hotels in Atlanta are also located in Buckhead.

-For more information on hotels and landmarks in the different areas of Atlanta, click on the interactive Atlanta map on the left-hand side of the page.
+For more information on hotels and landmarks in the different areas of Atlanta, take a look at the interactive map on this page and start planning the perfect vacation.